 The ground seemed to move beneath his feet, as if this office were a small boat on a violent sea.
 The bay window distorted and dissolved, and became instead a memory of a painting in a place far away, both in distance and in time.

 He remembered the day, many years ago, when he’d come home to find Lena dead.
 Unable to look at her, he had instead turned his eyes to a painting on the wall.
 The painting, one of Hassan’s favorites, had depicted a sailing ship steering directly into a massive, greenish wave.
 The wave towered like a watery skyscraper as the ship climbed straight up its side, its passage marked by a thin, knife cut of a wake.
 The ship’s captain was either hopelessly brave or simply mad.
 Maybe both.
 Hassan had always told Lena it was a masterpiece, one of her best works.

-He stood there for a long time that day, memorizing every brushstroke of that painting.
-As long as he fixated on the painting he would not have to look down at the floor, where he knew what he would see: Lena in an impossibly large pool of blood, a sea of blood, motionless.
+He had stood for a long time that day, memorizing every brushstroke of that painting.
+As long as he fixated on the painting he would not have to look down at the floor, where Lena lay in an impossibly large pool of blood – a sea of blood – motionless.

 “Is something wrong?” the consul said.

 Hassan had a moment of confusion as he returned to the present moment.
 San Francisco.
 The consulate.
 Sarkis.
 He fought for control, chastising himself for the moment of weakness.
 He plastered an artificial grin on his face and met the consul’s frowning gaze.

 “Sorry dude,” he said, faking a languid surfer’s drawl.
 “Got woozy there for a sec.
 Been ridin’ all day.
 Hey, you shouldn’t have those rosy barbs in there.”
 He jerked his thumb in the direction of the aquarium.
 “The red fish with the black spots?
 They’re, like, way aggressive, you know?
 They’ll bite the other tropicals.”